Founder and Musical Director

 MALMESBURY Good Afternoon Choir Corrie has lived in Malmesbury for twelve years and is an active member of the local music community.
 She conducted her first choir at 14 and has been Assistant Musical Director of the Malmesbury Community Choir since 2019.
 She also leads and sings with local acapella group, The Minuettes. |

-Jessie Thompson - Conductor
+Craig Northway - Conductor

 John Sandford - Conductor & Accompanist

-BRISTOL Good Afternoon Choir, CIRENCESTER & STROUD Good Afternoon Choir & NORTON RADSTOCK Good Afternoon Choir John is a Choral Music Director with over 30 years' experience running children's and adult choirs.
+NORTH BRISTOL Good Afternoon Choir, CIRENCESTER & STROUD Good Afternoon Choir & NORTON RADSTOCK Good Afternoon Choir John is a Choral Music Director with over 30 years' experience running children's and adult choirs.
 He holds a Certificate of Teaching from the Royal School of Music specialising in voice training.
 John moved to Bath in 2016 and has immersed himself in the local music scene.
 He also runs two community choirs in Corsham, plays keyboards in a ceilidh band and bass guitar in a rock band. |

 Jon Rawles - Conductor